-CC 141-442 Spirit Singers (1 credit each) Prereq.: Audition.
-The Spirit Singers is an ensemble of approximately 20 members that performs for Student Body programs, Christmas Lights, choral concerts, and various events.
+CC 141-442 Voices of PCC (1 credit each) Prereq.: Audition.
+The Voices of PCC is an iconic vocal group composed of approximately 20 members that performs for PCC music videos, Student Body programs, Christmas Lights Celebration, and various other events.
 Meets 2 times a week.
 Required for CC 142, each level required for the next one.
 Fall, Spring.